hprtmn/tatoeba2anki/README.md

 Each of the above are explained in more detail in the code.

 In addition to the Python script, this repo contains a Jupyter Notebook with the same code so you can experiment with each step and add more capability.
 The notebook contains a bit more documentation than the script.

-Pandas is the only library you need to install.